tkareine/hackers-tiny-slide-deck/README.md

 Turn a Markdown document into a slide deck, in two steps:

 1. Add a `<script>` tag linking the HTSD JavaScript bundle to the end of the Markdown document.
-For example:
+For example, accessing the bundle from [jsDelivr] service:

    ``` html
    <script type="text/javascript" src="https://cdn.jsdelivr.net/npm/hackers-tiny-slide-deck@VERSION/build/htsd.min.js"></script>